-For plant and equipment, impairment losses are recognised in the Statement of profit or loss and other Comprehensive income.
+For property, plant and equipment and intangible assets, impairment losses are recognised in the Statement of profit or loss and other Comprehensive income.
 However, because land and buildings are measured at revalued amounts, impairment losses on land and buildings are treated as a revaluation decrement.